advancedresearch/advancedresearch.github.io/blog/2018-09-30-why-semantical-research-is-significant-for-asi-safety.md

 Then, it is assumed that an ASI understands path semantics, and is *able to create new ways to talk about things*.

-### Questions Leads to Answers in The Same Language That Asks Them
+### Questions Lead to Answers in The Same Language That Asks Them

 The scientific method permits any way of talking about objects, as long as those ways are making falsifiable predictions.